Tales of Berseria: Reception

 The game received a positive reception overall.
 Aggregate site Metacritic gave the PS4 and PC versions of the game scores of 79/100 and 80/100 respectively.
 Famitsu gave Tales of Berseria a score of 35 out of 40 based on four reviews.
-Among the positive comments made were some directed towards its story and characters along with aspects of its gameplay.
+Among the positive comments made were some directed toward its story and characters along with aspects of its gameplay.
 The reviewers' main criticisms were leveled against some lack of originality in the gameplay and disappointment that the game did not better utilize the graphical power of the PS4.
 Dengeki PlayStation praised the story and characters, particularly noting Satō's performance as Velvet, and said the battles were the most enjoyable in the series to date.
 However, they also criticized the tutorials as being too long, wanted faster character movement earlier in the game, and said that series newcomers might be overwhelmed by the number of aspects to learn.

 Meghan Sullivan from IGN gave Tales of Berseria a score of 8.8/10, praising the emotional storytelling, diverse cast of characters, and how Velvet felt more like an anti-hero compared to protagonists of prior entries of the Tales series.
-Some criticisms were about the generic look of some of the game's environment and how much backtracking was required through old locations to advance through the game.
+Some criticisms were about the generic look of some of the game's environments and how much backtracking was required through old locations to advance through the game.

-Destructoid gave it a score of 8/10.